bandaloo/dweetdiv/README.md

 defines the draw loop.
 The options object can also contain credits object which will display above the canvas.
 See `example.html` for a full example.

+There are also very picky timing options.
+By default, no draw calls will be skipped because that could potentially change the look of the dweet, especially if you are not clearing the canvas.
+If you want to skip draw calls to run at a constant time, add `drawIntermediate: Infinity` to the options object.

 I'm not a dwitter expert so some things might be slightly inaccurate.
 The time is sliced _ever so slightly_ differently in 60 FPS.
 This will only really matter if you are converting `t` to a string or passing in `t` to